 - The purpose of the assessment

-- Who will be conducting the assessment and whether this person is certified to work with visually impaired students
+- Who will be conducting the assessment and whether this person is certified to work with students who are blind or low vision

 - How the information will be used

 - Where you can learn more about the specific test and the procedure used

 After an assessment is conducted, keep in mind that you should get a copy of any report and recommendations that are produced, and save this material for your files.

 After reviewing the assessment report, ask the person who conducted it any questions that you may have.
 Assessment reports should contain not only the information gathered from any tests, but also recommendations for how to address any needs your child may have, required adaptations or equipment, and effective instructional strategies.

 There are two key assessments the teacher of students with visual impairments conducts that help form the basis of your child’s educational program.
 These are the functional vision assessment (FVA), which explores how your child uses any vision they may have, and the learning media assessment (LMA), which examines the way in which your child uses other senses to obtain information and indicates the most effective ways in which they can be taught reading and other skills.
 In addition to these two pivotal assessments, key assessments that are unique to children with blindness or low vision are the orientation and mobility (O&M) assessment to determine whether your child needs training in learning how to move through the environment, and the assistive technology assessment, used to identify what kinds of assistive technology may be most helpful for your child.

 Your child is also likely to receive a number of assessments that don’t relate directly to vision, such as developmental assessments (particularly for infants or young children), to see how your child is progressing in acquiring basic skills such as rolling over, sitting, talking, and so forth.
 In addition, some form of psychological or psychoeducational tests are required by most school districts as part of the evaluation for special education services.